NTIG-Uppsala/admin-narvaro/README.md

 The token route is used to generate JWT tokens.
 The route takes in a payload as the body which will be compiled into the tokens.
 The route will return a JWT access token which has a expiration time of 1 hour and a long lived refresh token.

 ## /get/:slug
-> Note: CORS is enabled for all requests to `/get/:slug` for the possibility to use the API in other projects The /get/:slug route is used to get a user, users, groups or privileges.
+> Note: CORS is enabled for all requests to `/get/:slug` for the possibility to use the API in other projects

+> Note 2: if /get/user[s] is called a jwt token can be sent in the authorization header to get the all the information regarding the user

+The /get/:slug route is used to get a user, users, groups or privileges.
 The route takes in a slug as a parameter.
 The slug can be one of the following: `user`, `users`, `groups`, `privileges`.
 The route will then return the requested data after making a query to the database.

 if a specific user is requested, the body needs to contain the id of the user.